stschaef/ml_cpp/README.md

 3. pooling layers (max and average pooling)
 4. activation function layers

 This is enough to create a minimum viable convolutional neural net for computer vision.
 This is demonstrated by training on the MNIST handwritten digits dataset and achieving 97% accuracy on test data.
+Of course, we may use this for other tasks than handwriting recognition.
+However, digits provide a computationally simple demo that may easily be ported to the web.

-I am hoping to incorporate the digit-recognition model into a React app via WebAssembly.
+I incorporate the digit-recognition model into a React app via WebAssembly (detailed [below](#frontend)).

 ## Some Things I Would Change Given Enough Time
 1. CUDA support for performance.
 CUDA does not play nicely with the STL or object-oriented design patterns, so including CUDA support would take a massive overhaul that I don't have the budget for timewise.